 “People are looking to boards make tough decisions,” adds Berger.
 “It’s going to be tough now with the government orders pulling back.
 You have to have the strength of conviction to tell your members, “We’re doing this because this is what we think is needed to protect our residents.”

 Whatever decisions you make as a board, it is important that you communicate with your residents and inform them of the plans for future reopening or changes in hours of operations.
+Communication is key to implementing new Florida phase 3 property management guidelines.

 The governor’s order suspended a collection of fines at the government level only.
 Associations can still issue violations and fines, and suspend rights to use common areas for breaking community rules.